ibm-cloud-docs/power-iaas/registering-linux.md

 ## Registering and subscribing to RHEL
 {: #registering-rhel}

-(Add content similar to the SLES steps above)
+The {{site.data.keyword.powerSys_notm}} service does not provide a subscription to RHEL.
+You must purchase the RHEL subscription from RHEL and then enable it.

+You cannot contact the RHEL-based repository and download the appropriate software packages without first enabling your RHEL Linux subscription.
+{: note}

+1. To buy a RHEL subscription, see [How to Buy](https://www.redhat.com/en/store/linux-platforms){: new_window}{: external}.
+2. To register your system, see [How to register and subscribe a system to the Red Hat Customer Portal](https://access.redhat.com/solutions/253273){: new_window}{: external}.

 ## Capturing and importing a RHEL or SUSE image
-{: #preparing-rhel}
+{: #preparing-linux-image}

 To use either RHEL or SUSE within the {{site.data.keyword.powerSys_notm}} service, you must use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: new_window}{: external} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
 You must also bring your own license (BYOL).

-For users that are unable or unwilling to use PowerVC for the purposes of image capture, there is a separate tool available for POWER systems OVA image capture.
+For users that are unable or unwilling to use PowerVC for the purposes of image capture, there is a separate tool available for [POWER systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture).

-(Add the link to the create_ova capture technique)

 ## Linux networking
 {: #linux-networking}